Spirit Airlines

-Spirit Airlines, Inc. is an American ultra low-cost airline headquartered in Dania Beach, Florida, in the Miami metropolitan area.
-Spirit operates scheduled flights throughout the United States, the Caribbean, and Latin America.
-Spirit was the seventh largest passenger carrier in North America as of 2023, as well as the largest ultra low-cost carrier in North America.
-Spirit filed for Chapter 11 bankruptcy in November 2024 and emerged after financial restructuring in March 2025, before filing for bankruptcy again in August 2025.
+Spirit Airlines was (Note: The company Spirit Airlines, Inc. still exists as a legal entity and is in the process of liquidation.) an American ultra-low-cost airline, headquartered in Dania Beach, Florida.
+It operated scheduled flights throughout the United States, the Caribbean, and Latin America.
+In 2023, it was the seventh-largest passenger carrier in North America and the region's largest ultra-low-cost carrier.
+Spirit ceased flight operations on May 2, 2026.